JakovFreund/tabletop-assistant/tasks.md

 - spells that have multiple damage types were wrong in the json, fix manually in SpellData
 - on combat end convert currently active castable costs (channeling) to a custom StatusEffect "CASTING_SPELL" with the same Duration
 - ^^ or maybe do that immidietly for any channeling (instead of using an action every turn just have a CHANNELING statuseffect that prohibits use of action)
+- spirit guardians spell aoe wrong in json
+- add all wild magic statuseffects from 5e